 Findings indicate that RNs, LPNs and Line workers felt more similarity in their teams while executives and directors felt more openness to diversity.
 Findings also indicate that a shorter length of hospital stay (LOS) was related to the number of clinical staff as opposed to the number of support services staff.
 This study found that larger hospitals were more effective in achieving higher scores on their JCAHO environment of care surveys while smaller hospitals were better at managing LOS.
 In this study, when team members felt dissimilar, they also felt their teams were less likely to achieve goals, timeliness, customer satisfaction, and quality and productivity.
 Indications from this study are that teams who were more open to diversity were likely to be perceived as more cohesive.
 Future research can focus on hospital system structure and the effects on management and other occupations in terms of team performance.

 Kalam, Zulfikar Dennis, "Effects of Similarity-Dissimilarity, Team Cohesion, and Hospital Cross-Functional Team Effectiveness on Organizational Performance" (2008).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 132.